 With this in mind, here are six key relationships you need to make to grow your business.

 How you manage your books is a critical factor to your success.
 If you’ve handled it in-house, that may have worked at your current scale.
 However, as you grow your business, the size and complexity of the accounting is also likely to grow.
-To manage this growth, you an accountant or bookkeeper with a solid understanding of the complexities of the construction business.
+To manage this growth, you need an accountant or bookkeeper with a solid understanding of the complexities of the construction business.
 It may require paying a little more, but by investing in your accounting, you’ll have a business that is more financially stable and better able to function in the long-term.

 Even if you’re not ready to bring in someone new, using a service like Ox Bonding’s Project Accounting Service may be a good place to start.
 You get the benefits of an experience project accountant, without paying any upfront costs.
 Your books are better managed, and you know that every project dollar is accounted for.